nest/nest-simulator/doc/userdoc/tutorials/pynest_tutorial/part_4_spatially_structured_networks.rst

 profiles.

 .. note::
-   For comprehensive documentation of spatial properties and connectivity, see the :doc:`../../guides/spatially_structured_networks`.
+   For comprehensive documentation of spatial properties and connectivity, see the :ref:`spatial_networks`.

 Adding spatial information to populations
 -----------------------------------------